CUEDOS/helix_docs/docs/source/simple_examples.rst

 2. Offboard Position Command
 =====================
 Target position can be sent to each flight controller on each drone by offboard position commands of MAVSDK in North-East-Down.
 To send this command, you can assign target_position in path_following method as the point you want.
 Bear in mind that the point should be expressed with respect to the reference point (not home point).
-Then, the framework gets this target position and prepares it for the offboard position command.
+Then, the framework gets this target position and prepares it for the MAVSDK offboard position command.
 Here is a simple example experiment code to do send position commands to each drone.
 ::

     import json